 - Tell 'em

-- Tell 'em what you told 'em
+- Tell 'em wha t you told 'em

 The preview allows them to listen without being distracted by trying to figure out where what you're saying now fits in.
 Begin with something like, "Over the next hour, I'm going to [goal of your remarks]."
 It's like a trial lawyer's opening statement, where she tells the jury what they're going to hear and, more importantly, what they'll conclude as a result.

 To give the important parts of your speech more emphasis, cue yourself by highlighting your speaking notes at the places you want to emphasize; now, photocopy your notes.
 The highlighting will reproduce as a distinctive gray, and you'll be able to read your copy clearly and easily through it.
 Most word processing software offers electronic highlighting, too.